 Step Two: Consider Planting Recommendations Based on Climate

-For most fall vegetables, the earliest recommended date to plant is September 1st.
+For most spring vegetables, the earliest recommended date to plant is South Louisiana is March 8th.

 Step Three: Consider Only Above Ground Crops

 In the waxing phase we focus on above ground and leafy crops.
-In the fall that is broccoli, cauliflower, cabbage, brussels sprouts, Swiss chard, collards, lettuce, mustard, and spinach. (and more)
+In the spring that is EVERYTHING!!

 Step Four: Factor In Climate